A garage is the most overlooked but one of the most important parts of the house.

 If you are short of space in your garage, get roll-out shelves installed on the sidewalls that offer more storage options without compromising the space.
 They are accessible too and make it easy to find small things.

 Recycle products tend to take up most of the space in the garage.
 Set aside big tubs or even large dumpsters to work as recycle bin boxes.
 Any item that you find in your home as recyclable, simply throw them in the box and take it out when convenient.

 Take your time

 The garage cleaning procedure can be overwhelming.
-This is why many homeowners delay it as much as they can.
 However, it doesn’t have to be daunting if you tackle the process one step at a time.
 But, yes, don’t prolong it that it never ends.
 As a general rule of thumb, plan for the complete reclaim of the garage space to span over a weekend.
 And don’t forget to donate, bin, or sell the items that you no longer need during the cleaning weekend as well.